Halo-Lab/future/README.md

 ## Why is the default Promise definition type bad?

 An asynchronous code may throw errors but the standard type of the `Promise` cannot tell you which errors you can handle in the `catch` method.
 Of course, you can define the error's type explicitly, but you should know what en error can be at the time.
-It may be hard task, especially if you chaining a lot of promises and each of them may throw an error.
+It may be hard task, especially if you are chaining a lot of promises and each of them may throw an error.

 ## Installation